-A. The parties agree that all benefits, wages and working conditions as expressly provided by ordinance, resolution, and state law, which are in existence at the commencement of this memorandum, shall not be changed, diminished, lessened or reduced for the duration of this Memorandum except as otherwise provided herein.

-B. All employee benefits are pro-rated if employment with the City starts after July 1 or ends before June 30 of any fiscal year.
+- A. The parties agree that all benefits, wages and working conditions as expressly provided by ordinance, resolution, and state and federal law, which are in existence at the commencement of this memorandum, shall not be changed, diminished, lessened or reduced for the duration of this Memorandum except as otherwise required by law and/or provided herein. - B. All employee benefits are pro-rated if employment with the City starts after July 1 or ends before June 30 of any fiscal year.